Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation

 Traditional fatigue assessment methods are based on subjective evaluation tools, including self-reports and questionnaires.
-Since the last century, numerous classic fatigue assessment scales have been widely utilized, including the Stanford Sleepiness Scale (SSS) \cite{Shahid2012SSS}, proposed by Stanford University; the Multidimensional Fatigue Inventory (MFI) \cite{smets1995multidimensional}, developed by Smets et al.; and the International Fitness Scale (IFIS) \cite{Ortega2011}, which measures changes in overall vigor and affect.
-These scales encompass a multitude dimensions of fatigue and serve as the foundation for traditional fatigue assessment.
-Nevertheless, both questionnaires and self-reports are highly influenced by an individual's psychological state and external environment, resulting in subjective and inconsistent outcomes \cite{gawron2016overview}.
-Moreover, most of these methods \cite{brown2016fatigue,jap2009using,kar2010eeg} are post hoc assessments, making them unsuitable for real-time fatigue monitoring and preventive measures-both of which are essential in high-stakes environments, such as driving \cite{app14073016} and aviation \cite{article111}.
+Since the last century, many classic fatigue assessment scales have been used, including the Stanford Sleepiness Scale (SSS) \cite{Shahid2012SSS}, proposed by Stanford University; the Multidimensional Fatigue Inventory (MFI) \cite{smets1995multidimensional}, developed by Smets et al.; and the International Fitness Scale (IFIS) \cite{Ortega2011}, which measures changes in overall vigor and affect.
+These scales cover multiple dimensions of fatigue and serve as the basis for traditional fatigue assessment.
+However, both questionnaires and self-reports are affected by an individual's psychological state and external environment, resulting in subjective and inconsistent outcomes \cite{gawron2016overview}.
+Moreover, most of these methods \cite{brown2016fatigue,jap2009using,kar2010eeg} are post hoc assessments, making them unsuitable for real-time fatigue monitoring and preventive measures, both of which are needed in high-stakes environments, such as driving \cite{app14073016} and aviation \cite{article111,10552405}.